American Studies

 AMS 235 American Popular Culture (4 Credits)

 This course offers an analytical history of American popular culture since 1865.
-We start from the premise that popular culture, far from being merely a frivolous or debased alternative to high culture, is an important site of popular expression, social instruction and cultural conflict.
-We examine theoretical texts that help us to read popular culture, even as we study specific artifacts from a variety of pop culture sources, from television shows to Hollywood movies, the pornography industry to spectator sports, and popular music to theme parks.
-We pay special attention to questions of desire, and to the ways popular culture has mediated and produced pleasure, disgust, fear and satisfaction.
-Alternating lecture/discussion format.
+It starts from the premise that popular culture, far from being merely a frivolous or debased alternative to high culture, is an important site of popular expression, social instruction, and cultural conflict.
+The course examines theoretical texts that help to read popular culture and it studies specific artifacts from a variety of pop culture sources, from television shows to Hollywood movies, the pornography industry to spectator sports, and popular music to theme parks.
+The course pays special attention to questions of desire and to the ways popular culture has mediated and produced pleasure, disgust, fear, and satisfaction.
 Enrollment limited to 25. {H}{S}

 Fall, Spring, Alternate Years

 Comedy has been a primary site for enacting and contesting citizenship in the United States.
 This course presents a history of comedy from the nineteenth century to the present to analyze the role of humor in shaping racial and gender stereotypes, as well as expressions of solidarity, resistance and joy among marginalized groups.
 Case studies include blackface minstrelsy, stand up comedy, sit-coms, satirical news, social media posts and cancel culture debates.
 This course applies cultural studies, affect theory, media studies, feminist studies and critical race studies to analyze the social, political, psychological and emotional work of comedy.
-Enrollment limited to 40. {A}{H}{S}
+Enrollment limited to 25. {A}{H}{S}

 Fall, Spring, Variable